Who's Who On The Hawthorn Board Of Governors?

-I was appointed by the Governing Body as a community governor back in 1998!
-I was elected as Chair of Governors in 2001.
+I was appointed by the Governing Board as a community governor back in 1998!
+I was elected as Vice-Chair of Governors in 2018 having chaired the Governing Board since 2002.
 The occupants of both Chair and Vice Chair positions are decided by the other governors annually.
 Any governor, with the exception of the Headteacher and Staff Governor, may seek nomination for election.
-I have recently retired from a career in Local Government working as an auditor.
 I first became a governor in order to put something back into the community having benefitted from a good education at Great Barr Junior and Secondary schools in the 1960s and 70s.
 I was born in Great Barr and still live in this area.
-As Chair it is my responsibility to lead and motivate the Governing Body.
-I liaise closely with the head teacher and other senior staff in formulating the business of the Governing Body which meets twice per term.
-I also meet termly with staff concerning the Safeguarding and Attendance of pupils and report on this to the Governing Body.
-I am currently Year 2 Class governor and have recently been on educational visits with them to Hill Hook and Sutton Park Nature Reserves, where I assisted in building a den with a group of the children.
-I have also been on the school visits to Weston Super Mare and witnessed how the children really benefit from a visit to a traditional sea side resort and receive excellent support from the staff.
+As the governor with responsibility for overseeing the School’s Safeguarding arrangements I meet termly with staff concerning the Safeguarding and Attendance of pupils and report on this to the Governing Board.
+I have had the pleasure of going on educational visits with pupils to the Botanical Gardens, Chasewater Steam Railway and Sutton Park.
+I have also been with pupils to Weston Super Mare and witnessed how the children really benefit from a visit to a traditional sea side resort and receive excellent support from the staff.

 I am Jan Gospel, a wife, mother of three daughters and grandmother to six grandchildren.
 I enjoy time spent with my family and friends, reading, gardening, sewing and visiting parts of our country and the wider world.